tomswift98/jupyter/README.md

-# mathpython
+# jupyter notebooks
+Projects
+- Problem examples and solutions
-Making Anaconda tools more accessible to Mathematica users
+- Helper functions to make Anaconda tools more accessible to Mathematica users